BritishPandaChick/codeacademy-cash-register/README.md

-# codeacademy-cash-register
+# Codeacademy Cash Register
 Cash register project from Codeacademy JavaScript course.
+Made with HTML and JavaScript.

+## Instructions
+Clone or download zip file.
+Open index.html file in your browser.

+## Contributing
+This repository is based on starter code from Codeacademy.
+Therefore I will not be accepting any pull requests.

+## Acknowledgements
+* Codeacademy